-Topping out at 15 feet, Japanese snowball trees might better be termed shrubs.
-Japanese snowball information gives a range of 8 to15 feet for mature height, and a little larger for mature spread.
+Topping out at 15 feet (5 m.), Japanese snowball trees might better be termed shrubs.
+Japanese snowball shrubs grow in a range of 8 to 15 feet (2-5 m.) for mature height, and a little larger for mature spread.
 Snowballs are upright, multi-stemmed shrubs.

 Japanese snowball trees flower heavily in spring.
-The pure white clusters appear in April and May, some reaching 4 inches wide.
-The clusters include both showy, 5-petaled infertile flowers and small fertile flowers.
-Butterflies enjoy visiting the snowball flowers.
+The pure white clusters appear in April and May, some reaching 4 inches (10 cm.) wide.
+The clusters include both showy, five petaled infertile flowers and small fertile flowers.
+Butterflies enjoy visiting snowball trees’ flowers.

 The fruits of the Japanese snowball ripen as summer wanes.
 The small oval fruits mature in late summer, turning from red to black.
 Japanese snowball information confirms that the fruits are a source of food for wild birds.

 The rounded, green leaves of Japanese snowballs trees are attractive, and create dense foliage in summer.
 They turn yellow, red, or purple in fall, then drop, revealing the shrub’s interesting branching structure in winter.

 If you want to learn how to plant a Japanese snowball tree, you’ll be happy to hear that it isn’t difficult.
 These shrubs thrive in U.S. Department of Agriculture plant hardiness zones 5 through 8, where they are extremely easy to grow.
 Plant the seedlings in part shade or full sun.

 Japanese snowball care is quite easy, as long as you plant your shrubs in well-draining soil.
 They tolerate many different kinds of soil as long as the drainage is good, but they do best in moist, slightly acidic loam.

 These plants are drought tolerant once established.
 However, early Japanese snowball care includes generous irrigation for the first growing season.